 Join us in supporting breast cancer awareness and shining a light on survivors and those at risk throughout the world.

 Breast cancer is the second most prevalent cancer among women in the U.S. and globally.
 You can support women and families in your community by encouraging awareness around risk factors, self-exams and screenings.
 With increased awareness comes opportunities for early detection, a big part of why there are many more breast cancer survivors than in past years.

 Community centers, libraries, gyms and even workplaces are usually open to sharing posters and resources to raise health awareness.
 So if you don't see any materials up yet, make a suggestion!
 You can also support breast cancer awareness campaigns with those you know on social media, or connect in person with family and friends.
 Bridging the gap to important resources can be lifesaving.

 2. Support Research Efforts

-Incredible organizations like BCRF are dedicated to supporting breast cancer research that touches the lives of millions who are at risk, currently battling, or a survivor of breast cancer.
+Incredible organizations like BCRF are dedicated to supporting breast cancer awareness and research that touches the lives of millions who are at risk, currently battling, or a survivor of breast cancer.
 Early detection, better screenings, and advancements in treatments are the reason the death rate by breast cancer has been going down in the last 25 years.